ivan-kleshnin/profile.checklist/README.md

 Start following some developers.
 GitHub will show you their new projects, their stars, and their own (new) followings.
 Which will gradually draw your attention to even more interesting projects and people.

+Follow, at least, 20 people.
 If you aren't sure where to start, start here:
 * https://github.com/ivan-kleshnin?tab=following

 #### 4. Stars